 At Meadgate, we believe that the ability to write with confidence and accuracy is an essential life skill.
 Writing is a complex process that draws upon more than handwriting and spelling: it is the ability to effectively communicate ideas, information and opinions through the printed word in a wide range of contexts.
-Successful writers understand the social function and characteristics of writing in order to use different genres appropriately.
+Successful writers understand the social function and characteristics of writing in order to use different genres appropriately, matching it to audience and purpose.
 Writing also requires the writer to understand and accurately apply the conventions of syntax, spelling and punctuation.
 At Meadgate, we aim to equip children with the skills necessary to achieve this, throughout the curriculum.